DerLando/SDF/README.md

  - `circle` primitive
  - `transformations`, *scale* as a factor and *affine* via a transformation matrix
+ - `blending`, take multiple sdf reprs and create a new blended repr from them, f.e. csg
  - `simplify`, combines all constant expressions, f.e.
 1 + 1 just becomes 2. *This is not too critical*